Town of Luang Prabang, Laos

 Temples

-Wat Xieng Thong at the northern tip of the peninsula is the most important and the most beautiful.
-Built in 1560, it has a distinctive sweeping roofline that comes close to the ground on the sides, and rear walls covered in coloured glass mosaics.
-Open daily 8am-5pm; entry 20,000 LAK (around $1).
-Don’t miss the funeral carriage pavilion behind the main building.
+Wat Xieng Thong at the northern tip of the peninsula, built in 1560, is the most important and the most beautiful temple in Luang Prabang.
+The roofline sweeps close to the ground on the sides in a style found nowhere else; the rear walls carry coloured glass mosaics.
+The funeral carriage pavilion behind the main building holds an ornate royal funeral boat covered in gold nagas.
+Entry 20,000 LAK (around $1).
+Open 8am-5pm.

-Wat Mai Suwannaphumaham near the Royal Palace is worth stopping for its gilded relief panels along the veranda.
-Mount Phousi in the centre of town takes 15 minutes to climb and gives you the best views of the river confluence and the surrounding ranges.
-Go at sunrise if you can manage it before Tak Bat; the light is exceptional.
+Mount Phousi in the centre of town takes 15 minutes to climb and gives the best views of the river confluence.
+Go at sunrise if you can manage it before the monks’ alms round; the light is exceptional and the summit is quiet.

 Royal Palace Museum

-The palace was built for King Sisavang Vong in 1904 and became a museum after the Pathet Lao takeover in 1975.
-The collection includes royal regalia, gifts from foreign governments (notably a moon rock from Nixon), and the Prabang — the sacred gold Buddha image the city is named after.
-Entry around 30,000 LAK.
-Photography is not permitted inside.
+Built for King Sisavang Vong in 1904, it became a museum after the Pathet Lao takeover in 1975.
+The collection includes royal regalia and the Prabang, the sacred gold Buddha image the city is named after.
+The former throne hall and the king’s personal quarters are accessible.
+Nixon presented the museum with a moon rock in 1969, which remains on display in context with other foreign gifts.
+Entry 30,000 LAK.
+Photography not permitted inside.

 Kuang Si Falls

-30km from town, accessible by tuk-tuk or rented motorbike (around $10 each way by tuk-tuk).
-The falls drop into turquoise limestone pools that are genuinely beautiful and genuinely busy — arrive before 9am to beat the tour groups.
-The walk to the upper tiers takes 20 minutes and the pools there are less crowded.
-There’s a bear rescue centre at the entrance worth a brief stop.
+30km from town, accessible by tuk-tuk (around $10 each way) or rented motorbike.
+The falls drop into turquoise limestone pools that are genuinely beautiful.
+Arrive before 9am to beat the tour groups.
+The walk to the upper tiers takes 20 minutes and the pools there are quieter.
+The bear rescue centre at the entrance is worth a brief stop: Asiatic black bears confiscated from the illegal wildlife trade are kept in large forested enclosures.

 Where to Eat

-The Night Market on Sisavangvong Road sells cheap street food from dusk; the set vegetarian buffet stalls at the north end of the market — you fill a plate for around 15,000 LAK — are the best value in town.
+The night market on Sisavangvong Road runs from dusk with cheap street food; the set vegetarian buffet stalls at the north end are particularly good value at around 15,000 LAK per plate.

-French bread and coffee at the baguette stalls near the morning market ($0.50 for a sandwich) is the best breakfast in Laos.
+French bread and coffee from the baguette stalls near the morning market (a sandwich for around $0.50) is the best breakfast deal in Laos, the residue of colonial infrastructure applied to local flavours.

 Getting There

-Luang Prabang International Airport (LPQ) has direct flights from Bangkok, Chiang Mai, Hanoi, and Siem Reap.
-The slow boat from Huay Xai on the Thai border takes two days down the Mekong and is a worthwhile journey in itself if you have time — the scenery is excellent and it’s a fixed $50 for a proper tourist boat with seats.
+Luang Prabang International Airport (LPQ) has direct connections from Bangkok, Chiang Mai, Hanoi, and Siem Reap.
+The slow boat from Huay Xai on the Thai border takes two days down the Mekong for around $50; the scenery is excellent and the journey is an experience in itself.

-Best months: November to March, when it’s dry and cooler (around 20-25°C).
-April is Lao New Year and chaotic if you’re not there for the celebrations.
-May-October is wet season.
+Best months: November through March, dry and cooler at 20-25C.
+April is Lao New Year and genuinely chaotic in a festive way if you’re prepared for it.